kinolag/kinolag/README.md

 - ⚡ I have extensive experience with JS, TS, React and more
 - 🌱 Currently working with the Remix framework while learning Next.js, and Python
 - 🌱 Interested in Data Visualisation, built some projects with D3 and SVG
-- ⚡ Experienced with Video, Video Players, and Studio workflows too
+- ⚡ Experienced with Video, Video Players, and Studio workflows

 <!--
 **kinolag/kinolag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.